Port Washington High School (Wisconsin)

 Port Washington High School is a public secondary high school in the city of Port Washington, Wisconsin and a part of the Port Washington-Saukville School District.
-The enrollment during the 2012–2013 school year was around 900 students, and enrollment during the 2013–2014 school year was 860 students.
+The enrollment during the 2022–23 school year was 825.

-Eric Burke served as the principal until circa February 2020.
+Eric Burke served as the principal until February 2020.
 In March 2020 Thad Gabrielse became the principal.
+Rachel Biertzer has served as principal since the 2022-23 school year.

 Athletics

-Port Washington High School participates in the North Shore Conference.
+Port Washington High School participates in the Glacier Trails Conference after previously competing in the East Central Conference.
 PWHS won state championships in boys' cross country in 1933, 1956, 1957 and 1960, and in boys’ basketball in 1936.